Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Change basemap/README.md

 # Change basemap

 Change a map's basemap.
-A basemap is beneath all the layers on a map and is used to provide a visual reference for the operational layers.
+A basemap is beneath all layers on a map and is used to provide visual reference for the operational layers.

 ![Image of change basemap](change-basemap.png)